Keerthithorati/About-me/README.md

 Please visit my repositories to explore my work in data and business intelligence:

-Data Visualization Projects – Showcasing my skills in Power BI, Tableau, and Excel, where I design dashboards that are interactive, insightful, and tailored to business needs.
+**Data Visualization Projects **– Showcasing my skills in Power BI, Tableau, and Excel, where I design dashboards that are interactive, insightful, and tailored to business needs.

-SQL & Python Projects – Demonstrating my SQL querying, data cleaning, and analysis skills, including schema understanding and real-world data exploration.
+**SQL Projects** – Demonstrating my SQL querying, data cleaning, and analysis skills, including schema understanding and real-world data exploration.

 These projects reflect my strengths in data storytelling, problem-solving, and delivering value through visual and analytical insights.